axieinfinity/ronin-documentation/docs/apps/rns/guides/register/regular.md

 * Domains can contain the English-language letters a-z, and the digits 0-9.
 * Hyphens can also be used but not at the beginning and at the end of a domain name.
 Two hyphens together aren't permitted either.
-* The minimum length is 3 characters.
+* The minimum length is three characters.
 * Domain names are case-sensitive and can only contain lowercase letters.

 ## Before you start